Castellanos02/Wireless_Sound_Sensor/README.md

 | Pink and Purple Woven USB A to USB C Cable  | $2.95  |

 **Total Cost: $94.32**

+###  Features
+- Connect to Wi-Fi
+- Connect to Adafruit IO feed
+- Receive sound level values
+- Send sound level values to feed
+- Display how close the noise level value is to an unsafe noise level

 ##  Setup Instructions